sriharivishnu/AWS_Notes/CLF-C01/S01_Cloud.md

    - Users can provision resources and use them without human interaction from the service provider
 2. Broad network access
    - Resources available over the network and can be accessed by diverse client platforms
-3. Mult-tenancy and resource pooling
+3. Multi-tenancy and resource pooling
    - Multiple customers can share infrastructure and applications securely and privately
    - Multiple customers are services from same physical resources
 4. Rapid elasticity and scalability